CSXL/Sapphire/README.md

 ## Resources
 Interested in contributing to or testing this project?
-Check out our contributing guide(CONTRIBUTING.md).
+Check out our [contributing guide](CONTRIBUTING.md).

 ## Overview